 1 in 10

-Failure of Captain Smith to order crew to use tools and break into locker containing binoculars requested by ship’s lookouts, to enhance safer navigation of the ship at night
+Failure of Captain Smith to order crew to use tools and break into the locker containing binoculars requested by ship’s lookouts, to enhance safer navigation of the ship at night

 1 in 50